What Is E-commerce? Definition, Advantages and Disadvantages

-There are many advantages of e-commerce.
-Some of these advantages are:
+There are many advantages of e-commerce including:

 Disadvantages of e-commerce

-Frequently asked questions about ecommerce
+Frequently asked questions about e-commerce

-Here are some frequently asked questions to help you better understand ecommerce:
+Here are some frequently asked questions to help you better understand e-commerce:

 What impact can the legal system have on online security?

 The first record of a legislative body holding a hearing about e-commerce was in California in 1984.
 California was the first state to enact an Electronic Commerce Act to define consumer rights online.
-Today, many kinds of ecommerce activities are regulated by the Federal Trade Commission (FTC).
+Today, many kinds of e-commerce activities are regulated by the Federal Trade Commission (FTC).